oscarholt/learn-app/README.md

-# A starter webpack project for React with databases
+# An app for tracking your learning in any skill

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps: